Cutting-Edge Research Funded Through FDA's Advancing Regulatory Science Broad Agency Announcement (BAA)

 To spur innovation in the field of regulatory science FDA funds extramural research using various contract mechanisms and grants to address broad Agency challenges within FDA's scientific priority areas.

-Descriptions of BAA-funded research projects, their goals, and how they're addressing regulatory science challenges within FDA's scientific priority areas are found below.
+Descriptions of FDA BAA-funded research projects, their goals, and how they're addressing regulatory science challenges within FDA's scientific priority areas are found below.

 - Priority Area 1: Modernize Toxicology to Enhance Product Safety